 Casinos are “banks without receipts” and therefore an attractive target for thieves and fraudsters.
 Internal theft is widely seen by surveillance veterans as the number one threat to a casino operation’s bottom line.
 Customers generally always get caught but crooked employees can potentially get away with it for a long time.
 In this session we discuss where the hot spots for casino customer and employee theft have been over the last 20 years and what are the lessons learned.
 We will predict where and why we think theft will increase in the years to come based on our observations, reports and trends and how technology will play a big part in mitigating and enabling the risk of internal theft and fraud in the future.
 Topics included in this session:

-A great opportunity to catch up with old friends and meet valuable industry leaders and contacts.
-The networking event of the conference open to all attendees, speakers, sponsors and exhibitors.
-Drinks and light refreshments served.
+The WGPC organizers invite you to join them at the Welcome Reception in the Havana Room.
+It’s a great opportunity to catch up with old friends and meet valuable industry leaders and contacts.
+The event is open to all delegates, speakers, sponsors and exhibitors.
+Drinks and light refreshments will be served.